High Point station: Broad Avenue Terminal

-The Broad Avenue Terminal, operated by HPTS, provides local bus service that operate Monday-Friday at 5:45am–7:30pm and Saturday at 8:45am–5:30pm, closed on Sunday.
-PART also operates two intercity bus routes from the terminal, Route 3 (High Point Express) and Route 9 (Davidson Business 85 Express), which travel to Greensboro and Thomasville/Lexington respectively.
+The Broad Avenue Terminal, operated by HPTS, provides local bus service that operates Monday-Friday at 5:45am–7:30pm and Saturday at 8:45am–5:30pm, closed on Sunday.
+PART also operates two intercity bus routes from the terminal, Route 3 (High Point Express) and Route 9 (Davidson Business 85 Express), which travel to Greensboro and Thomasville/Lexington, respectively.

 Amtrak Thruway service to Winston-Salem State University (Union Station) and Winston-Salem (Clark Campbell Transportation Center) is provided four times a day, Monday–Saturday.
 This service is operated by PART, designated as Route 5 (NC Amtrak Connector).
 Amtrak bus departing designations are #6173, #6175, #6177, and #6179; arriving designations are #6174, #6176, #6178, and #6180.

 Station layout

 The station building is located on West High Avenue, with a walkway that goes across a 35 ft deep trench to the Broad Avenue Terminal.
 The station's island platform is located in the trench, connected to the walkway by stairs and an elevator.